Both written & practical driving test are mandatory to get a Lithuanian driving license & an instructor or school is a prerequisite for the tests.

 How much it cost to get driving licence

-To get a driving licence will cost you about 600-800 Eur including driving lessons and fees.
+To get a driving licence will cost you about 600-800 Eur including driving lessons with qualified instructor and fees.

 20 hours driving lessons with a instructor